-Chemeketa's art gallery is located in Building 3 on the Salem campus.
-It presents exhibits of professional artists from the region and around the country.
-Several shows a year, featuring a wide variety of media, are open for viewing by students, staff and the public.
+The Chemeketa Community College Art Gallery is located in Building 3, Room 122 on the Salem campus.
+The Gallery presents exhibits of professional artists from the region and around the country.
+Several shows a year, feature featuring a wide variety of media and are open for viewing by students, staff and the public.
 A special exhibit of student work is on display at the end of every academic year.
-To learn about the current exhibit, check gallery hours or see the upcoming season, go to the gallery Web site: art.chemeketa.edu.
+To learn about the current exhibit, check gallery hours or see the upcoming season, go to art.chemeketa.edu.

-The Chemeketa Center for Business & Industry
+Chemeketa Center for Business & Industry 503.399.5181 / 503.399.5088 ccbi.chemeketa.edu

-ccbi.chemeketa.edu

-The Chemeketa Center for Business & Industry (CCBI) will be relocating in the fall 2009 to 626 High St. NE, Salem.
-The new facility provides an auditorium that seats 84, nine conference/ meeting rooms that can seat from 4 to 180, desktop and portable computers with wireless Internet capability, and two-way audio/ video services.
+The Chemeketa Center for Business & Industry (CCBI) is located at 626 High St. NE, Salem.
+The facility provides an auditorium that seats 84, nine conference/meeting rooms that can seat from 4 to 130 and desktop and portable computers with wireless Internet capability.
 These rooms are available to rent for workshops, meetings, or special events.